Mozochi/medmcqa-llm-baseline/README.md

 --flan-epochs 3: Number of training epochs (adjust as needed).
 --flan-batch-size 8: Training batch size (adjust based on GPU memory).
 --flan-lr 2e-5: Learning rate (optional, defaults available).
---subjects Subject1 Subject2: (Optinoal) Train only on specific subjects.
+--subjects Subject1 Subject2: (Optinoal) Train only on specific subjects. < br / >

 **Running evaluation**
 These commands run inference on the 'test.json' dataset and calculate performance metrics.
-Results are printed and also saved to 'evaluation_results.csv' in the output directory.
+Results are printed and also saved to 'evaluation_results.csv' in the output directory. < br / >

 Evaluate the Fine-tuned FLAN-T5:
 (Requires the training of the model (saved previously))